-I have stayed in here more than a dozen times at various hotels dotted along the beach and here are my thoughts on a few of them to help you decide where the best place to stay in Santa Monica.
+I have stayed here in beachfront West LA, more than a dozen times at various boutique hotels dotted along the coast and here are my thoughts on a few of them to help you decide where the best place to stay in Santa Monica.

 If you haven’t been to Santa Monica before, it has everything a stopover in Los Angeles requires: it’s not too far from LAX airport, has really great shopping on the pedestrianised 3rd Street Promenade (and more in the surrounding streets).

-Its food scene is delicious and if you fancy a cocktail at a groovy bar, preferably with sea views have a read of my 16 favourite bars here>
+Its food scene is also delicious and if you fancy a cocktail at a groovy bar, preferably with sea views have a read of my 16 favourite bars here>

-You’ll recognise Santa Monica by its iconic pier with a Ferris Wheel, a Bubba Gump restaurant (the end of Santa Monica Pier is the official end of Route 66 – for you Forrest Gump fans) and lots of fun activities and touristy shops all the way along it as it stretches over the wide sandy beach and into the mighty Pacific Ocean.
+You’ll recognise Santa Monica by its iconic pier with a Ferris Wheel, a Bubba Gump restaurant (the end of Santa Monica Pier is the official end of Route 66 – for you Forrest Gump fans) and lots of fun activities with touristy shops all the way along as it stretches over the wide sandy beach and into the mighty Pacific Ocean.

-It’s a bit of a must-do actually: to promenade along the pier, and even hire a bike or walk down onto the beach and stroll the 2km stretch along to Venice Beach, via all the buff bodies strutting their stuff on Muscle Beach!
+It’s a bit of a must-do actually: to promenade oneself along the pier, and even hire a bike or walk down onto the beach and stroll the 2km stretch along to Venice Beach, via all the buff bodies strutting their stuff on Muscle Beach!

 The sand is literally out the front door and because the hotel is U-shaped most of the rooms afford views across the pool to the sweeping Santa Monica Beach and the Pier, which is about 200m away.

 It’s designed like I imagine a Cape Cod holiday home would be.
 Wooden shutters (nice touch) on your windows, white wooden furniture in your room, comfy chairs and beds that are so high you may need the stool from the closet to climb in (I did!) and a bathroom that opens onto the bedroom for romantic moments.
 A bath with a view!